danielfears/AzurePolicyInitiativeRemediation/README.md

 # Azure Policy Initiative Remediation Script

-This PowerShell script is designed to automate the process of remediating Azure policy initiatives across multiple subscriptions in an Azure tenant.
-It specifically targets predefined policy initiatives, checks for their assignments in each subscription, and initiates a remediation process where applicable.
-The script has been enhanced to support running these remediation tasks as background jobs, allowing for non-blocking execution.
+This PowerShell script has been designed to automate the remediation of Azure policy initiatives, with the flexibility to target a single subscription or iterate across multiple subscriptions within an Azure tenant.
+It checks for policy initiative assignments and initiates remediation processes where applicable, leveraging a reusable function for efficient background execution.

 ## Prerequisites

-Before running this script, ensure that you have:
+Before executing this script, ensure that you have:

-- PowerShell installed on your machine.
+- PowerShell installed on your system.
-- Azure PowerShell module (`Az` module) installed.
-You can install it using `Install-Module -Name Az -AllowClobber -Scope CurrentUser`.
+- The Azure PowerShell module (`Az` module) installed.
+Install it using the command: `Install-Module -Name Az -AllowClobber -Scope CurrentUser`.
-- Appropriate permissions to access and manage Azure Policy assignments and remediations in your Azure tenant.
+- Necessary permissions to manage Azure Policy assignments and remediations within your Azure tenant.

-## Usage
+## Configuration

-1. **Define Policy Initiatives**:
+1. **Set Policy Initiatives**:
-   Update the `$policyInitiativeAssignmentNames` array and `$policyInitiativeDefinitionName` variable at the top of the script to include the names of the policy initiatives you want to remediate.
+   Modify the `$policyInitiativeAssignmentNames` array and `$policyInitiativeDefinitionName` variable at the beginning of the script to include the policy initiatives you aim to remediate.

     ```powershell
     $policyInitiativeAssignmentNames = @(
-        "Initiative1",
-        "Initiative2"
+        "policyInitiativeAssignmentName1",
+        "policyInitiativeAssignmentName2"
     )

-    $policyInitiativeDefinitionName = "InitiativeDefinitionName"
+    $policyInitiativeDefinitionName = "policyInitiativeDefinitionName"
     ```

-2. **Run the Script**:
-   Execute the script in a PowerShell session.
-This can be done by navigating to the directory containing the script and running:
+2. **Specify Subscription ID** (Optional):
+   To target a specific subscription, set the `$subscriptionId` variable.
+Leave it blank (`""`) to iterate through all subscriptions in the tenant.

     ```powershell
+    $subscriptionId = "<Your-Subscription-ID>"
+    ```

+## Execution

+- **Authenticate with Azure**:
+  If not already authenticated, the script will prompt you for your Azure credentials when run.

+- **Run the Script**:
+  Navigate to the directory containing the script and execute it by running:

+    ```powershell
     .\PolicyRemediation.ps1
     ```

-3. **Authenticate**:
-   If you are not already authenticated, the script will prompt you to enter your Azure credentials.

-4. **Running as a Background Task**:
+## Monitoring and Managing Background Tasks

-   The script automatically starts the remediation jobs as background tasks.
-You can monitor these tasks using PowerShell job commands:
+The script initiates remediation jobs as background tasks.
+Use PowerShell job commands to manage these tasks:

-   - To check the status of all background jobs, use:
+- **Check status** of all background jobs:

     ```powershell
     Get-Job
     ```

-   - To receive the output of a completed job, use:
+- **Receive output** from a completed job:

     ```powershell
     Receive-Job -Id <job-id>
     ```

-   - To remove a finished job, use:
+- **Remove** a finished job:

     ```powershell
     Remove-Job -Id <job-id>
     ```

-5. **Monitor Output**:
+## Output

-   The script provides output in the PowerShell console, detailing each step of the process, including any found policy assignments and the initiation of remediation jobs.
+The script outputs each step of the remediation process to the PowerShell console, detailing found policy assignments and the initiation of remediation jobs.

 ## Important Notes

-- The script currently has a line commented out that would start the actual remediation process.
-This is intentional to avoid unintended changes.
-To enable the remediation, uncomment the following line:

-    ```powershell
-    # Start-AzPolicyRemediation -Name "Remediation-"$($policyDefinition.PolicyDefinitionId) + "-" + $($assignment.PolicyAssignmentId) + "-" + (Get-Date -Format "yyyyMMddHHmmss") -PolicyAssignmentId $assignment.PolicyAssignmentId -PolicyDefinitionReferenceId $policyDefinition.policyDefinitionReferenceId
-    ```
+- The script is configured to automatically start the remediation process.
+Ensure you have reviewed and are comfortable with the actions it will take.

-- Ensure that the policy initiatives and their respective definitions are correctly set up in your Azure environment before running this script.
+- Verify the correct setup of policy initiatives and definitions in your Azure environment prior to running the script.

-- This script assumes that you have the necessary permissions to view and manage policy assignments and remediations across the subscriptions in your Azure tenant.
+- Adequate permissions are required to view and manage policy assignments and remediations across your Azure tenant's subscriptions.

 ## Disclaimer

-This script is provided as-is, and it is recommended to test it in a non-production environment before using it in a production environment.
+This script is provided "as-is".
+It is recommended to test in a non-production environment before using it in production settings.